qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 appear in the file.
 Two types of rule files are supported.
 The _Deny_ rule file and the _Allow_ rule file.

 The Deny rule file denies access and is always evaluated first.
-If any rule in the Deny file evaluates to `true`, access is immediately denied for the actions proviced and no further evaluation of rules take place.
+If any rule in the Deny file evaluates to `true`, access is immediately denied for the actions provided and no further evaluation of rules take place.

 The Allow rule file allows access.
 If a rule in the Allow file evaluates to `true`, access is granted for the actions specified and rule evaluation continues, possibly accumulating access to more actions based on succeeding